 Each swimmer must provide their own on water support, in the form of either a kayak, SUP or power boat suitable for supporting a swimmer.

-A teams selection will is included for those that consider 10km might be a something they might try in the future.
+A teams selection will is included for those that consider a marathon might be something they might try in the future.
 Teams may be 2-6 people.
-Teams must supply their own kayak support, and those of 4 or more members must supply a power boat that is suitable to carry the swimmers that are not in the water.
+Teams must supply their own kayak support, and those of 4 or more members may use a combination of double and single kayak's or must supply a power boat that is suitable to carry the swimmers that are not in the water.
 See below for kayak hire information.

-There is a back-up course for this event in the case of bad weather on the day.
+There is a back-up course for this event in the case of bad weather on the day that will take us under the Harbour Bridge f we get permission.
 Further information will be available soon.

 Date: Sunday 22 April 2017

 Assemble: 7:00am, Mairangi Bay

 Tide: 12:22 pm